garethltm/obsibrain/2023 Semester 2/COMPSCI367 - Artificial Intelligence/week12/Indefinite horizon or infinite horizon.md

-[[Local Markov Property]] decision process.
+[[2023 Semester 2/COMPSCI367 - Artificial Intelligence/week11/Local Markov Property]] decision process.
 The agent does not know a sequence & number of decisions to be made